WalletConnect/walletconnect-docs/docs/specs/clients/chat/usage-of-sync-api.md

 ### Received Invites Status Store

 Store that handles synchronized state of received invites status, which allows other clients to acknowledge that some other responded already responded to invite.
-Whenever a client rejects or approves received invite `com.walletconnect.chat.receivedInviteStatuses` with [`ReceivedInviteStatus`](#ReceivedInviteStatus) data structure.
+Whenever a client rejects received invite `com.walletconnect.chat.receivedInviteStatuses` with [`ReceivedInviteStatus`](#ReceivedInviteStatus) data structure.

 #### Store Key